Explore This Internship Program

 Mass General non-discrimination policy: Mass General will select Dietetic Interns on the basis of skills and abilities, and will not discriminate on the basis of race, color, gender, sexual orientation, religion, age, national origin, veteran status or disability or that of a relative, friend or associate.

 Schedule a Visit

 The Mass General Dietetic Internship does not require an interview as part of its application procedure.

 Prospective applicants are encouraged to visit.
-You may arrange to participate in a meeting with the internship director and tour the facilities with a current intern or recent graduate.
+At this time, due to COVID-19 restrictions, all tours are being conducted virtually.
 Included with the tour will be time for questions and answers about the Dietetic Internship Program.
-The entire tour and question-and-answer session will take approximately ninety minutes.
+The entire tour and question-and-answer session will take approximately 60 minutes.